 (A) Market Stats

-- As a refresher, the global machine translation market was valued at USD 550 million in 2019.
-It is expected to reach USD 983.3 million by 2022 and USD 1.5 billion by 2026.
-(Grand View Research; Global Market Insights)
+- As a refresher, the global machine translation market was valued at USD 650 million in 2020.
+It is expected to reach USD 3 billion by 2027.
+(Global Market Insights)

 - According to Global Market Insights, the US market for machine translation can be found in the following sectors, and the market size of all sectors is expected to grow in the next 5 years: